Sumit-Baviskar/Financial-Dashboard/README.md

-**1. How did the total revenue trend over the years from 2019 to 2022?**
+:Key: **1.
+How did the total revenue trend over the years from 2019 to 2022?**

  - **Observation :** The revenue shows a positive trend, increasing from 2019 to 2021 before experiencing a slight decline in 2022.